Job Title: Senior Recruitment Consultant

 Year Graduated: March 2015

 Recruitment wasn’t something that I thought about while at university, it wasn’t even on my radar.
 I went to university to do Law, so that’s what I thought I would go in to.
 But I started a part-time evening resourcing role with England Associates whilst still at university and it opened my eyes.
-The client contact, variety of work, competition and the feeling of success when making a placements was more interesting than a career in Law.
+I’d never even considered a career in recruitment but 3 and a half years later it’s one of the best decisions I’ve ever made.

 I saw an advert on Purple Door, our university job board, and applied for the part time evening work to fund my university studies.
 It was a straight forward interview meeting a couple of people in the team.
 It wasn’t too complicated or interactive.